irinagain/irinagain.github.io/research.md

 * multi-omics data analysis (e.g. gene expression, methylation, miRNA, etc.)
 * microbiome data
-* data from wearable devices (e.g. [continuous glucose monitors](https://irinagain.github.io/CGM/) and activity trackers)
+* data from wearable devices (e.g. [continuous glucose monitors](https://irinagain.github.io/CGM/), heart rate and activity trackers)

 <!-- Her main methodological interests are in the areas of statistical learning with sparsity, multivariate analysis and data integration.
 Her main application interests are in the analysis of multi-omics data and data from wearable devices, such as continuous glucose monitors and activity trackers.